Best of the Month

 Also worthy of praise are Frank K. DeWald's excellent CD notes and album producer, James Fitzpatrick, for getting this magnificent 2 CD set recorded and released, as well as including the very worthy bonus tracks.

 Is this Franz Waxman's greatest film score?
 I'm not one to pick out only one score by one of Hollywood's greatest past film music masters.
 Let's not forget all the other great scores he composed.
-I have selected four of them for the 100 Essential Film Scores list: THE BRIDE OF FRANKENSTEIN (No. 52), A PLACE IN THE SUN (No. 20), SUNSET BOULEVARD (No. 50), and yes also, TARAS BULBA (No. 42).
+I have selected four of them for the 100 Essential Film Scores list: THE BRIDE OF FRANKENSTEIN, A PLACE IN THE SUN, SUNSET BOULEVARD, and yes also TARAS BULBA.

 This may be the greatest recording of a Franz Waxman film score yet made.